malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 $$ v = \frac{d_l}{2N(V_c - V_l)} \frac{\d V}{\d t} $$

 where;

-- $V$ is the volume of the simulation cell,
+$V$ is the volume of the simulation cell,
-- $d_l$ is the average spacing between crystal layers along the direction of crystal growth,
+$d_l$ is the average spacing between crystal layers along the direction of crystal growth,
-- $N$ is the average number of atoms in a liquid layer at the interface,
+$N$ is the average number of atoms in a liquid layer at the interface,
-- $V_c$ is the specific volume of the crystal, and
+$V_c$ is the specific volume of the crystal, and
-- $V_l$ is the specific volume of the liquid.
+$V_l$ is the specific volume of the liquid.

-An alternate approach, [@Tymczak1990] is to monitor an order parameter along the axis of crystal growth.
-The growth rate can then be measured as the progression of that order parameter.
+An alternate approach for measuring the growth rate, is to monitor an order parameter along the axis of crystal growth. [@Tymczak1990] The position of the interface is then defined by the order parameter, this position can either be based on a specific value of the order parameter [@Burke1988] by fitting a curve to the order parameter as a function of distance. [@Yagasaki2016] The growth rate can be calculated from the propagation velocity of the interface.

 ## Crystal Melting Goals

-- Find the most stable crystal structure of the trimer molecule
-- Find the melting point of the trimer molecule
-- Observe crystal growth
-- Why is crystallisation slow
+This chapter aims to study the crystal melting and growth of the Trimer molecule, to aid in understanding why the process of crystallisation is so slow for fragile liquids.
+This involves finding the thermodynamically favourable crystal structure, along with the melting point which are both required for modelling the growth rates.
+An understanding of the slow growth comes from using a model which to accurately describe the temperature dependence of the growth rate.